University of Wyoming Round Robin

 Yes.
 Affirmatives are certainly welcome to defend the resolution in interesting and creative ways, but that defense should be tied to a topical plan to ensure that both sides have the opportunity to prepare for a topic that is announced in advance.
 Affirmatives certainly do not need to “role play” or “pretend to be the USFG” to suggest that the USFG should change a policy, however.

 I enjoy topicality debates more than the average judge as long as they are detailed and well-researched.
 Examples of this include “intelligence gathering” on Surveillance, “health care” on Social Services, and “economic engagement” on Latin America.
 Debaters who do a good job of describing what debates would look like under their interpretation (aff or neg) are likely to win.
-I've judged several "substantial" debates this year that I've greatly enjoyed.
+I've judged several "substantial" debates in recent years that I've greatly enjoyed.

 Can I read [X ridiculous counterplan]?